CozmaRares/beer-pub/README.md

 The objective of the original project was to create a homepage for a restaurant using `JavaScript` to manipulate the DOM and package the code with `Webpack`.
-I recreated the site using `ReactJS`, as the framework also manipulates the DOM behind the scenes, and `ViteJS` as the build tool.
+I recreated the site using `React`, as the framework also manipulates the DOM behind the scenes, and `Vite` as the build tool.

 Utilizing the knowledge gained from [the previous project](https://github.com/CozmaRares/nft-landing), designing the website's responsive layout became significantly more